Fast diet, fad diet

-- Even if you don’t give a monkey’s about being healthy, and just want results for vanity purposes, it’s important to realise fast weight lost can just as easily be put back on.
+- Even if you don’t give a monkey’s about being healthy and just want results, it’s important to realise fast weight loss can just as easily be put back on.

-- Weight often goes back on as fat, leaving you with more fat and less protein than you started off with, which leaves you feeling even more out of shape than before, and can start off a vicious circle of yo-yo dieting.
+- Weight often goes back on as fat, leaving you with more fat and less protein than you started off with, which can start off a vicious circle of yo-yo dieting.

 - Yo-yo dieting messes up your metabolism, and may even raise the levels of harmful cholesterol in the blood, increasing your risk of arterial disease and heart problems.